 In the middle of the barn there were tables and chairs, along with a selection of chair on the outside pavement surrounding the barn.
 Plus, more hay bales around one edge for people who chose to sit on them.
 The musicians were set up in one corner of the barn and in front of them there was a large space for the wedding dance.

 Finally there was the food, and it was a glorious wedding meal.
-The meal was catered by Diversity Food Services out of the University of Winnipeg under the direction of Chef Ben Kramer.
+The meal was catered by Diversity Food Services out of the University of Winnipeg under the direction of Chef Ben Kramer(Kramer has since moved on to his own catering service).
 In keeping with James and Kendra’s care for the the environment, the dishes and utensils used were bio-degradable.
 Most of the vegetables served came from the on site gardens at Cloverdale Farm.

 One thing that contributed to the meal being memorable was that while the main meal was served buffet style, servers were also wandering through the crowd with what seemed to be a never-ending supply of canapes.
 Among them were corn on the cob, cut in sections and served on skewers, diced eggplant with various herbs on toast, and bison sliders which were the culinary highlight of the evening.

 Whenever I’ve had bison in the past, it has tended towards the dry side.
 Not surprising since bison is quite a bit leaner than beef.
 These sliders, though, were the moistest burgers I have ever had, of any kind.
 Add to that the delicate seasoning and the sliders came as close to food perfection as you can get.